Treating lameness

 Step 3:

-Transfer weight on to healthy claw by either paring back the sole of the affected claw (if possible) or applying a block/ slip to the healthy claw.
+Transfer weight on to healthy claw by either paring back the sole of the affected claw (if possible) and applying a block/slip to the healthy claw unless inappropriate to do so.

 Hoof wall crack